-- 1. The Conference on Facilitating the Entry into Force of the Comprehensive Nuclear-Test-Ban Treaty, convened pursuant to Article XIV of the Treaty (hereinafter called "the Conference"), was opened on 29 September 2015 by Mr Kim Won-soo, Under-Secretary-General and Acting High Representative for Disarmament Affairs, who acted on behalf of the Depositary of the Treaty, the Secretary-General of the United Nations. - 2.
-Mr Ban Ki-moon, Secretary-General of the United Nations, was present at the first plenary meeting of the Conference.
-Mr Péter Szijjártó, Minister for Foreign Affairs and Trade of Hungary, and Ms Retno Marsudi, Minister for Foreign Affairs of Indonesia, who served together in the office of the Presidency of the previous such conference held in 2013 in New York, and who were selected as coordinators of ratifying States pursuant to measure 9(c) of the 2013 Final Declaration (Annex to CTBT-Art.XIV/2013/6), were present at and addressed the opening meeting of the Conference. - 3.
-The following States that had already deposited their instruments of ratification of the Treaty before the opening of the Conference and States Signatories that had not yet deposited their instruments of ratification before the opening of the Conference participated in the Conference: Albania, Algeria, Andorra, Angola, Argentina, Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Brunei Darussalam, Bulgaria, Burkina Faso, Cambodia, Cameroon, Canada, Chile, China, the Congo, Costa Rica, Croatia, Cyprus, the Czech Republic, Denmark, Ecuador, Egypt, Estonia, Finland, France, Germany, Ghana, Greece, Guatemala, the Holy See, Honduras, Hungary, Iceland, Indonesia, Iran (Islamic Republic of), Iraq, Italy, Jamaica, Japan, Kazakhstan, Kyrgyzstan, the Lao People's Democratic Republic, Latvia, Lebanon, Libya, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Mongolia, Montenegro, Morocco, Namibia, Nepal, the Netherlands, New Zealand, Nigeria,
+- 1. The Conference on Facilitating the Entry into Force of the Comprehensive Nuclear-Test-Ban Treaty, convened pursuant to Article XIV of the Treaty (hereinafter called "the Conference"), was opened on 20 September 2017 by Ms Izumi Nakamitsu, United Nations High Representative for Disarmament Affairs, who acted on behalf of the Depositary of the Treaty, the Secretary-General of the United Nations. - 2.
+Mr António Manuel de Oliveira Guterres, Secretary-General of the United Nations, was present at the first plenary meeting of the Conference.
+Mr Taro Kono, Minister of Foreign Affairs of Japan, and Mr Kairat Abdrakhmanov, Minister of Foreign Affairs of Kazakhstan, who served together in the office of the Presidency of the previous such conference held in 2015 in New York, and who were selected as coordinators of ratifying States pursuant to measure 9(c) of the 2015 Final Declaration (Annex to CTBT-Art.XIV/2015/6), were present at and addressed the opening meeting of the Conference. - 3.
+The following States that had already deposited their instruments of ratification of the Treaty before the opening of the Conference and States Signatories that had not yet deposited their instruments of ratification before the opening of the Conference participated in the Conference: Algeria, Andorra, Argentina, Armenia, Australia, Austria, Azerbaijan, Bahrain, Belarus, Belgium, Brazil, Brunei Darussalam, Bulgaria, Burkina Faso, Cabo Verde, Canada, Chile, China, Costa Rica, Côte d'Ivoire, Croatia, Cyprus, the Czech Republic, Denmark, Ecuador, Egypt, Estonia, Finland, France, Germany, Greece, the Holy See, Hungary, Indonesia, Iran (Islamic Republic of), Iraq, Israel, Italy, Jamaica, Japan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, Latvia, Lebanon, the Marshall Islands, Mexico, Monaco, Liechtenstein, Lithuania, Luxembourg, Mongolia, Morocco, the Netherlands, New Zealand, Nigeria, Norway, Oman, Panama, Peru, the Philippines, Poland, Portugal, the Republic of Korea, Romania, the Russian Federation, San Marino, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, the Sudan, Sweden, Switzerland, Thailand, The former Yugoslav Republic of

-Norway, Oman, Panama, Peru, the Philippines, Poland, Portugal, the Republic of Korea, Romania, the Russian Federation, San Marino, Serbia, Singapore, Slovakia, Slovenia, Spain, Sudan, Sweden, Switzerland, Thailand, Tunisia, Turkey, Ukraine, the United Arab Emirates, the United Kingdom of Great Britain and Northern Ireland and the United States of America.
+Macedonia, Togo, Turkey, Ukraine, the United Arab Emirates, the United Kingdom of Great Britain and Northern Ireland, the United States of America, Uruguay, Venezuela (Bolivarian Republic of) and Viet Nam.

-- 4. In accordance with rule 41 of the rules of procedure, the following specialized agencies, related organizations and intergovernmental organizations attended the Conference: the European Union, the International Atomic Energy Agency, the Organization of Islamic Cooperation and the Sovereign Military Order of Malta. - 5.
-In accordance with rule 43 of the rules of procedure, 15 non-governmental organizations (NGOs), listed in document CTBT-Art.XIV/2015/INF.4/Rev.1, attended the Conference. - 6.
-Members of the Group of Eminent Persons (GEM) also attended the Conference.
+- 4. In conformity with rule 40 of the rules of procedure, no other State which in accordance with Article XI of the Treaty has the right to sign the Treaty but has not yet done so attended the Conference. - 5.
+In accordance with rule 41 of the rules of procedure, the following specialized agencies, related organizations and intergovernmental organizations attended the Conference: the Agency for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (OPANAL), the European Union, the International Atomic Energy Agency (IAEA), the League of Arab States and the Organisation of Islamic Cooperation. - 6.
+In accordance with rule 43 of the rules of procedure, 21 non-governmental organizations (NGOs), listed in document CTBT-Art.XIV/2017/INF.3, attended the Conference. - 7.
+Members of the Group of Eminent Persons (GEM) and the CTBTO Youth Group also attended the Conference. - 8.
+A list of participants at the Conference, including participating States, other States, specialized agencies, related organizations, intergovernmental organizations and NGOs, will be issued after the closure of the Conference.